Alles1212/Open-Data-Automated-Visualization-Web-Platform/README.md

-# Open data Visualization Web Platform
+# Open data Automated Visualization Web Platform
 ## About
 An effective automative platform to visualize open data and further utilization.
 ## Abstract